obsidianmd/obsidian-clipper/README.md

 ## Getting started

 The extension is not yet available across the official directories as it is still in beta.

-### Installing manually

 Go to [releases](https://github.com/obsidianmd/obsidian-clipper/releases) and download the latest version for your browser.

 - **Firefox:** go to `about:debugging#/runtime/this-firefox` and click **Load temporary add-on** and select the `.zip` file
 - **Chrome:** drag and drop the `.zip` in `chrome://extensions/`